blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30 feet
 Duration: 1 hour
 You extend your thumb, pinky, and index fingers, but press your other two fingers to your palm.
 Sticky spider silk sprays from your wrist.
 You may build a web over a 20 foot by 20 foot plane, provided it touches a solid surface on at least two sides.
-Any creature that comes into contact with the webs must succeed on a strength saving throw or become restrained.
+Any creature that comes into contact with the webs must succeed on a STR save or become restrained.
 They may repeat the saving throw before each of their following turns.
 If the web is lit on fire, it will burn rapidly, dealing 1d10 fire damage to creatures within its space.
 ```

 ```